rsavoj/cse15l-lab-reports/Lab-report-2/lab-report-1-week-4.md

  3. Symptom of failure:  The input () caused an index out of bounds error.
   ![image](Change3_Symptom.png)

- 4. Relationship between the bug and the symptom:
+ 4. Relationship between the bug and the symptom: The code calls `charAt(nextOpenBraket-1)`.
+This produces a bug because nextOpenBracket can be negative.
+Calling `charAt(negative)` produces the symptom of an index out of bounds error.
+To fix this code we can add an if statment to check the value of nextOpenBraket and nextClosedBracket.